Effiong Dickson Bob

-Birth and education
+Education

-Effiong Bob who hails from Ikot Ekwere, Ubium was born in Nsit Ubium Local Government Area in the Etinan Federal Constituency of Akwa Ibom state on 1 October 1959.
+He was born in Nsit Ubium Local Government Area in the Etinan Federal Constituency of Akwa Ibom state on 1 October 1959.

 He attended Government Primary School, Ikot Ekwere Ubium where he obtained a First Leaving School Certificate in 1971.
-From there he proceeded to Salvation Army Secondary School, Akai Ubium where he schooled from 1973-1977 after which he obtained the ordinary Level, West African School Certificate.
-He then attended the School of Arts and Science, Uyo where he was from 1977-1979 and finished with the GCE A Level.
+From there he proceeded to Salvation Army Secondary School, Akai Ubium where he schooled from 1973 to 1977 after which he obtained the ordinary Level, West African School Certificate.
+He then attended the School of Arts and Science, Uyo where he was from 1977 to 1979 and finished with the GCE A Level.

 He obtained a bachelor's degree (LLB) in Law from the University of Lagos.

 He thereafter attended the Nigerian Law School in Victoria Island, Lagos where he obtained the BL degree and was called to the Nigerian Bar in 1984.

 Career

 Early career

-Bob worked with the Land Allocation Advisory Committee, Ikot Ekpene as its pioneer secretary from 1979 to 1980 before proceeding to the University to study Law.
+Bob worked with the Land Allocation Advisory Committee, Ikot Ekpene as its pioneer secretary from 1979 to 1980 before proceeding to the university to study law.
 On graduation Bob took part in the Nigerian Youth Service Corps (NYSC), and served for one year with Chief A. A. Oguntuwashe's Chambers in Ado Ekiti.
 After service he went on to work with G. A. Ikott & Co.
-Legal practitioners, Eket from 1985-1987.
+Legal practitioners, Eket from 1985 to 1987.